50 Tips for Better All Around Pool

 Below is a wonderful article from our friends at Billiards Digest going through 50 tips for improving your game.
-After you're done reading, don't forget to check out our entire billiards instruction section which includes dozens of training tools as well as free training articles from Samm Diep, Liz Ford, Jennifer Barretta and Charlie "Hillbilly" Bryant.
+After you're done reading, don't forget to check out our entire billiards instruction section which includes dozens of training tools as well as free training articles from Samm Diep, Liz Ford, Jennifer Barretta, Emily Duddy, Tom Simpson and more!

 It's fair to say that doling out your own advice to others - whether they ask for it or not - is considerably easier than swallowing someone else's medicine.
 But we promise you'll profit from listening to these pearls of wisdom compiled from the archives of Billiards Digest.

 Here are five of the top pool minds in the game.
 Fran Crimi, master instructor with the Billiard Congress of America, has 10 tips on basic preparation; Bob Jewett, one of the sharpest technical minds in the business, explains the physics of pool; Larry Schwartz, two-time national team 8-ball champion, shows you his winning strategy on solids and stripes; Grady Mathews professes more one-pocket wisdom, and George Fels, one of pool's greatest writers, brings you up to speed in 9-ball.

 1. Keep your head straight.
 Many players tilt their heads to favor their dominant eye.
 If you tilt your head, you're looking at a sideways view of the shot.

 2. Secure your bridge hand.
 When you're down on a shot, push your fingertips lightly into the cloth to assure that your bridge hand will not budge as your pool cue comes through to strike the cue ball.